-The Dresher Center for the Humanities invites applications for two Residential Faculty Research Fellowships for Academic Year 2021-2022.
-One Faculty Fellow will be in residence in Fall 2021 and one in Spring 2022.
-The UMBC Faculty Research Fellows will join our residential Inclusion Imperative Visiting Faculty Fellows in the Dresher Center.
+The Dresher Center for the Humanities, in conjunction with the College of Arts, Humanities, and Social Sciences (CAHSS), and the Vice President for Research, invites applications for four Residential Faculty Research Fellowships in Academic Year 2024-25.
 Dresher Center fellowships offer the gift of time, space, and collegial conversation within a robust humanities center environment which will, in turn, enhance the UMBC conversation surrounding inclusive excellence.

 Funding is intended to support and promote significant humanities research at UMBC.
-Dresher Center Residential Research Fellows will reside at least one day a week in the Dresher Center and receive a release from teaching (up to two course releases) in order to work on a significant humanities research project or the training necessary to embark on such a project.
+Dresher Center Residential Research Fellows will reside at least one day a week in the Dresher Center and receive a release from teaching (up to two course releases) to work on a significant humanities research project or the training necessary to embark on such a project.
 Faculty wishing to develop expertise in a new field or discipline towards a future project are also encouraged to apply.
-Each Faculty Fellow will have the use of an office in the Dresher Center and will be awarded $650 to hire an undergraduate research assistant (junior or senior) for the semester.
-Faculty Fellows will be encouraged to connect to and share their work with the other fellows in residence, including Inclusion Imperative and graduate student fellows connected to the Center.
+Each Fellow will have the use of an office in the Dresher Center and will be awarded $750 to hire an undergraduate research assistant (junior or senior) for the semester.
+Faculty fellows will be encouraged to connect to and share their work with each other and with the graduate student fellows connected to the Center.

-The Dresher Center welcomes proposals from all full-time, tenure-track faculty pursuing humanities research in the UMBC College of Arts, Humanities, and Social Sciences.
-Applications are especially encouraged from, but not limited to, full-time faculty with appointments in departments and programs with a humanities focus.
-Two fellowships are available annually (one per semester).
-Applicants should mark on the application form whether they are applying for fall 2021 or spring 2022.
-Proposals will be reviewed by the Dresher Center Advisory Board, with award notifications for the fall fellowship in mid-January and for the spring fellowship in mid-June.
+Proposals are welcome from all full-time tenured or tenure-track UMBC faculty as well as full-time professors of the practice pursuing humanities research in the College of Arts, Humanities, and Social Sciences.
+Four fellowships are available annually (two per semester).
+Applicants should mark on the application form whether they are applying for Fall 2024 or Spring 2025.
+Proposals will be reviewed by the Dresher Center Advisory Board, with decisions on Fall semester fellowships by mid-January and decisions on Spring semester fellowships by late June.